Demo index

 This is all dictated by your Shopify location and shipping profile settings.
 If the US warehouse can ship worldwide, and there’s a UK warehouse which is out of stock but the US warehouse can still serve UK customers, then that variant would not be treated as pre-order and would remain buy now.

-automating many pre-order listings with multi-location support
+automating many pre-order listings with multi fulfilment location support

-Updating multi-location pre-order listings #
+Updating multi fulfilment location pre-order listings #

 The first is the variants area of the dashboard, down on the bottom right-hand side.
 Clicking the “All locations” option lets you flick between the variants at each of your locations to see where they’re on pre-order and where they’re not.
 By default it shows the “All locations” view: variants on pre-order at atleast one location show green, while variants that are buy now in all locations show grey.